chipphillips/nextjs-firebase-starter-kit/projectScope.md

 ### 5.4 Development Tools
 - ESLint and Prettier for frontend code formatting and linting
+- TypeScript for static type checking
+- ts-node for running TypeScript files directly
 - Black and isort for Python code formatting
-- Jest and React Testing Library for frontend testing
+- Jest for frontend testing
 - Pytest for backend testing

 ### 5.5 Performance Optimization
 - Next.js Image component for optimized image loading
 - Code splitting and lazy loading for optimal frontend performance
-- FastAPI's built-in performance optimizations for backend
+- Firebase performance optimization best practices

 ### 5.6 Monitoring and Analytics
-- Google Analytics for user behavior tracking
+- Firebase Analytics for user behavior tracking
 - Sentry for error tracking and performance monitoring (both frontend and backend)

 ### 5.7 AI Technologies